 George R.R.
-Martin Kills Off ‘Game Of Thrones’ Characters For This Epic Reason
+Martin Explains Why He Kills Off Your Favorite 'Game Of Thrones' Characters

 Summertime for many brings to mind long days and warm nights, BBQs, and pool parties.
 For those still in school, it's a time for summer vacations.
 For those out of school, it's still a time to go on vacation, to lay around in hammocks or on a beach towel, and read.
 Summer reading is a staple of the season, which is why PBS chose this time to be the time to release The Great American Read, with books from classics like Tom Sawyer to Game of Thrones.
 In a new PBS interview, George R.R.
 Martin explains Game Of Thrones deaths, and why he wrote the series the way he did.

 Now, before anyone says "Martin hasn't finished," please consider the following.
 Martin is more than halfway through writing the A Song of Ice and Fire series.
 Moreover, and perhaps more importantly, the final seasons of the monster TV show driving the series popularity are following plot points Martin sketched out.
 And while Martin may never finish A Song of Ice and Fire, it was he who contributed the idea to the American fantasy oeuvre of "What If The Hero Dies?"

 Before Martin, the idea of the novel's initial "Chosen One" dying was unthinkable.
 In fact, most good guys didn't die.